News Archive 2015

 Discover the role of MIT's Humanities, Arts, and Social Sciences fields in solving the economic, cultural, and political dimensions of global issues, and in problem-solving in collaboration with our STEM colleagues.

-Why are measles and the measles vaccine getting so much attention at the moment?
-What do you see as the ideal situation for vaccination and public health, and what efforts do you think will be involved in getting closer to that condition?
+MIT SHASS News: What do you see as the ideal situation for vaccination and public health, and what efforts do you think will be involved in getting closer to that condition?

 Gideon Gil is health and science editor of The Boston Globe, where he has directed print and online coverage of health care, science, and the environment for 10 years.
 His reporters have won one Pulitzer Prize, for coverage of stem cells, and twice been named finalists.
 He previously was a medical reporter and editor at the Louisville Courier-Journal, where he was part of a team awarded a Pulitzer for investigating the causes of a fatal bus crash that took 27 lives.
 He is a board member of the Association of Health Care Journalists and chairs its membership committee and Boston chapter.